KingsleyDockerill/QBall/docs/README.md

 <!-- INPUT AND OUTPUT -->
 <h2 id="io">Input and Output</h2>
-This section will discuss about methods of getting input from the user and log data to the terminal.
+This section will discuss  methods of getting input from the user and log data to the terminal.

 <!-- OUTPUT -->